Researching the politics of development

-Sophie’s current work, and former practice, focuses on relationships between marginalised communities and local governments, including the drivers of social accountability.
+Sophie’s research, and former practice, focuses on relationships between marginalised communities and local governments, most recently in relation to urban social movements.
 Her articles have been published in the Journal of Development Studies; the European Journal of Development Research; and Third World Quarterly.
-Her ongoing work focuses on research as transformative practice; knowledge co-production; and processes for achieving greater social justice for marginalised groups within towns and cities of the Global North and South.
+Her current work focuses on research as transformative practice and ‘seeing’ the inner city ‘from the South’.

 King, S. and Hickey, S. (2015).
 ‘Beyond elite bargains: building democracy from below in Uganda’.
 ESID Working Paper No. 45.
 Manchester.